EvgeniyMukhamedjanov/liquid-ajax-cart/docs/v2/data-ajax-cart-section.md

 # data-ajax-cart-section

 <p class="lead" markdown="1">
-Liquid Ajax Cart re-renders elements with the `data-ajax-cart-section` attribute after each Shopify Cart API Ajax request.
+Liquid Ajax Cart re-renders elements with the `data-ajax-cart-section` attribute after each `POST` Shopify Cart API Ajax request.
 It uses Shopify <a href="https://shopify.dev/docs/api/ajax/reference/cart#bundled-section-rendering">Bundled section rendering</a> under the hood, so the `data-ajax-cart-section` **must** be used inside a Shopify section.
 </p>